Ellimaaac/MangaNotifier/README.md

 # MangaNotifier
 Public version of my Updater.
-Includes only mangadex Daily updates.
+Includes only mangadex.
+Daily updates.
 To get more websites, you have to subscribe.

 # License
 CC-BY-NC-SA